tuwien-cms/libxprec/README.md

 flops on a modern CPU.

 The table can be distilled into two rules of thumb: double-double arithmetic roughly doubles the number of significant digits at the cost of a roughly 15x slowdown compared to double arithmetic.

 [^1]: M. Joldes, et al., ACM Trans.
 Math.
 Softw.
 44, 1-27 (2018)
 [^2]: J.-M. Muller and L. Rideau, ACM Trans.
 Math.
 Softw.
-48, 1, 9 (2022)
+48, 1, 9 (2022).
+      The flop count has been reduced by 3 for divisons/reciprocals.

 Usage
 -----